RichGol/CCNA-Quick-Reference/README.md

 - Applicable topics include relevant RFC number(s), which serves as formatted hyperlink(s) (via [datatracker.ietf.org](https://datatracker.ietf.org/)) directly to the specified RFC(s).
 Note that IEEE standards are not linked at this time.

 - Includes header formats for common protocols, including field names and lengths.
 Quick-reference tables list common field values and addresses / address blocks.
-Color-coding provides visual reference where appropriate.
+The document is presented grayscale for printing compatibility.

+  - See the [main branch](https://github.com/RichGol/CCNA-Quick-Reference/tree/main) for a color version of the document.

 - Includes common network processes and features, including STP elections; OSPF DR/BDR elections; AP modes; modified EUI-64 address generation and more.